 Getting to know the Levoit LV-H132 and GermGuardian AC4825

-Both models look quite a bit different from the outside but in fact share a lot of common features, performance, and build quality.
-And obviously there’s the significant size & styling differences to consider.
+Both models look a bit different from the outside but in fact share a lot of common features, performance, and build quality.
+Obviously there are the significant size & styling differences to consider too.
 But not to worry – both are great at what they do!
 I’m sure one will find a great place in your home.

 As far as air purifiers sold today go, two of the best-selling and most popular are without a doubt the Levoit LV-H132 and the GermGuardian AC4825 both occupy one of the most popular price segments over at Amazon.
 Both normally sell for below $100.